 Online visitors expect to reach a website where they can recognise their own language and read content that is customised and prepared for their own specific needs.
 It is all about the experience and if it’s not a positive one they swiftly move on.
-Quick solution is to translate your website to the languages your clients recognise and let them find what they are looking for.
+The quick solution is to translate your website to the languages your clients recognise and let them find what they are looking for.
 Maybe not!
-Merely translating the content of your website without developing a strategy and following a set of rules can lead to confusion, dissatisfaction and a poorer customer experience.
+Merely translating the content of your website without developing a strategy and following a set of rules can lead to confusion, dissatisfaction and poorer customer experience.

 One of the first questions to think about is how many websites are required to globalise a business.
 A single website or multiple.
 The world is grouped into regions and the options to choose from are between a global website for all regions with a master URL or multiple regional websites with different URLs.
 The answer depends on the nature of your business the variety of your products and services and your operational model.